MaskRay/telegramircd/README.md

 `telegramircd.py` (the server) will listen on 127.0.0.1:6669 (IRC) and 127.0.0.1:9003 (HTTPS + WebSocket over TLS).

 If you run the server on another machine, it is recommended to set up IRC over TLS and an IRC connection password with a few more options: `--irc-cert /path/to/irc.key --irc-key /path/to/irc.cert --irc-password yourpassword`.
+As an alternative to the IRC connection password, you may specify `--sasl-password yourpassword` and authenticate with SASL PLAIN.
 You can reuse the HTTPS certificate+key.
 If you use WeeChat and find it difficult to set up a valid certificate (gnutls checks the hostname), type the following lines in WeeChat:
 ```
 set irc.server.telegram.ssl on
 set irc.server.telegram.ssl_verify off